bluss/pyproject-local-kernel/README.md

   separately.
 JupyterLab and the notebook are installed in separate environments.

-Do you want to use pyproject-local-kernel in **VSCodium or VS Code**?
+Do you want to use pyproject-local-kernel in other environments, like **VSCodium or VS Code**, or maybe using Pipenv?
 See our [FAQ][] for more information.

 [FAQ]: FAQ.md

 ## User Experience

-If the Pyproject Local kernel is used in a project where rye (or the relevant project manager) is not installed, or the project does not have an ipykernel in the environment, then starting the kernel fails.
+If the Pyproject Local kernel is used in a project where Rye (or the relevant project manager) is not installed, or the project does not have an ipykernel in the environment, then starting the kernel fails.